IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 ### April 13, 2018

-Our journey began in Belgrade – the capitol city of Serbia.
+Our journey began in Belgrade – the capital city of Serbia.
 I arrived on the same flight into Belgrade as {{< i fa-twitter >}} {{< url-link "Jonathan LeBlanc" "https://twitter.com/jcleblanc" >}} of Box.
 In true movie fashion, our driver was waiting for us holding our names at the arrival gate of the airport.
 This was a warm welcome and made me feel special.
-After a 35 minute Car:Go (European Uber) drive we arrived at our hotel and while I didn't get much sleep on the plane, I had energy from both the adrenaline and excitement.
+After a 35-minute Car:Go (European Uber) drive we arrived at our hotel and while I didn't get much sleep on the plane, I had energy from both the adrenaline and excitement.
 Just as soon as I was settling into my room, it was time to part for the first of seemingly countless speaker dinners.
 We were hungry and ready to immerse ourselves in the Serbian culture.
-We had a traditional Serbian dinner after a celebratory shot (or three) of {{< i fa-wikipedia-w >}} {{< url-link "rakija" "https://en.wikipedia.org/wiki/Rakia" >}} - "serbian fruit brandy".
+We had a traditional Serbian dinner after a celebratory shot (or three) of {{< i fa-wikipedia-w >}} {{< url-link "rakija" "https://en.wikipedia.org/wiki/Rakia" >}} - "Serbian fruit brandy".
 Now, if you're like me you probably didn't know what rakija was... _warning_ it is very strong!
 They fed us like kings and queens, we were treated like royalty!

 ![Breaking Bread](/img/2018/04/breaking-bread.jpg)

 {{< i fa-twitter >}} {{< url-link "Harry Roberts" "https://twitter.com/csswizardry" >}} sat to my right - he was a blast.
 He and I shared a lot of common thoughts about the developer community.
-I really enjoyed his company.
+I enjoyed his company.
 I asked him if he was on _Twitter_ so that I could follow him - {{< i fa-smile-o >}} yeah 58k+ followers.
 The food was great.
 The people of Serbia know how to do meat, I might get myself banned from the United States for saying this but it is true, "Serbia has the best bacon in the world!"
 After a long night, I returned to my hotel where I immediately fell asleep.

 ### April 14, 2018

 I woke up at 8 AM, I then decided I would rest my eyes a little longer (suffering from jetlag) I opened them again around 11 AM.
 My talk was at 4, so I had plenty of time.
 It was conference day, I was prepared and looking forward to giving my talk.
 I believe that presenting on C# was an excellent choice – it is a universal language.
 The attendees really enjoyed it and were thoroughly engaged.
-The only time people had their phones out were for taking pictures of me or the slides.
+The only time people had their phones out was for taking pictures of me or the slides.
 I was asked to take pictures with several attendees both before and after my talk.
 This was the first time this has ever happened to me and it made my day!

 In addition to a great conference, Jonathan LeBlanc and I took a casual stroll through Belgrade.
 We ended up walking over 14 miles and visited the Belgrade fortress.
-Along the way we were asked to help someone lift an A/C unit up a shaky ladder onto a roof within a closed market.
+Along the way, we were asked to help someone lift an A/C unit up a shaky ladder onto a roof within a closed market.

 {{< img-fit
     "4u" "market.jpg" "Market"